 The pumpkin is round, so there will be some crinkles in the paper.
 You don’t need to worry about these, just trace the pattern to the best of your ability.

-Step 5: Remove paper and trace graphite lines with a marker.
+Step 5: Remove paper and trace graphite lines on your pumpkin with a marker.

 When you’re done tracing, remove the stencil and the graphite paper from the pumpkin.
 There should be a gray outline where you traced.